We are thrilled to announce the first four speakers for HR Innovation & Tech Fest 2019.

 The popularity of the event has meant we’ve grown out of our previous home and are moving to bigger and better things.
 The newly renovated ICC in Sydney’s Darling Harbour will be our home for the 2019 event.

-And there’s more good news because we’ve released 100 special 2-for-1 tickets.
+And there’s more good news because we’ve released 100 special 2-for-1 tickets (UPDATE: These are now SOLD OUT).
 This means for every ticket you buy, you get another free!
 They’re available for the first 100 bookings and sell out quickly.